 A basketball journeyman whose grit and defensive tenacity carved out an eight-year NBA career after a globe-trotting apprenticeship.

-Alan Anderson's path to the NBA was anything but linear.
-A standout at Michigan State, he went undrafted in 2005, a setback that launched a seven-year odyssey across Europe and Asia.
-He played in Italy, Russia, Croatia, Israel, Spain, and China, building a reputation as a tough, versatile wing who could defend multiple positions and hit open shots.
-This hard-earned maturity finally got him back to the NBA at age 29 with the Charlotte Bobcats.
-Anderson wasn't a star, but he became a valued '3-and-D' specialist, a locker room presence known for his professionalism and toughness.
-His most notable stint came with the Brooklyn Nets, where he was a key rotation player on playoff teams, often tasked with guarding the opponent's best perimeter scorer.
-His career stands as a testament to perseverance, proving that a player could use the world as a training ground and still earn a lasting role at basketball's highest level.
+Alan Anderson went undrafted in 2005 after a standout career at Michigan State.
+He then played professionally in Italy, Russia, Croatia, Israel, Spain, and China over seven seasons.
+At age 29, he returned to the NBA with the Charlotte Bobcats.
+Anderson became a reliable 3-and-D specialist, valued for his defense and professionalism.
+His most notable tenure came with the Brooklyn Nets, where he served as a key rotation player on playoff teams, often guarding the opponent's best perimeter scorer.
+He finished his NBA career with stops in Toronto, Washington, and Brooklyn again, proving that a global journey could still earn a lasting role at basketball's highest level.

 1981–1996